benlubas/.dotfiles/nvim/README.md

 - [benlubas/nvim-treesitter-context](https://github.com/benlubas/nvim-treesitter-context)
   - Fork that hackily adds back the collapsing context nodes into one line.
-It doesn't have syntax highlighting b/c that is a lot of work, and I want to keep this as compatible as possible with upstream (even though it would not get accepted in it's current state)
+It doesn't have syntax highlighting b/c that is a lot of work, and I want to keep this as compatible as possible with upstream (even though it would not get accepted in its current state)
 - [chrisgrieser/nvim-various-textobjs](https://github.com/chrisgrieser/nvim-various-textobjs)
-  - I use this for the `subword` text object.
-This is a must have
+  - The `subword` text object is a must have

 </details>